Cluster

 Home directory

 Your home directory (/home/genouest/your-group/your-login).
-We have a total of around 100TB of storage capacity shared between all the home directories, and each user have a quota of 100GB.
+We have a total of around 100TB of storage capacity shared between all the home directories, and each user has a quota of 100GB.
 You can check your disk usage with this command:

 quota -s